 Two wheels are your time machine through the ‘Early French Renaissance’ – 800 years of history, architecture and art.
-Two wheels allow you to cover vast ground in the pretty and peaceful Loire of today, whose giant garden fields yield the fresh fruit, vegetable and meat produce of gastronomic praise and which bear the source of some of Europe’s most revered wines.
+Two wheels allow you to cover vast ground on an adventure sightseeing holiday in the pretty and peaceful Loire of today, whose giant garden fields yield the fresh fruit, vegetable and meat produce of gastronomic praise and which bear the source of some of Europe’s most revered wines.

 Cycling in Loire Valley, France – Where to go

-Fois Gras of a quality I’ve never tasted before, sparking rose with a hint of raspberry, and succulent beef cooked to my medium perfection was the hearty reward of my 34 kilometres, finished with a selection of cheeses (mostly goats cheeses) and a calorie laden chocolate dessert to accompany the rich espresso.
-I admit, it was like this every evening.
+Fois Gras of a quality I’ve never tasted before, sparkling rose with a hint of raspberry, and succulent beef cooked to my medium perfection was the hearty reward of my 34 kilometres, finished with a selection of cheeses (mostly goats cheeses) and a calorie-laden chocolate dessert to accompany the rich espresso.
+I admit it was like this every evening.

-Amboise is the most interesting of all the towns in Loire, combining its history for political, economic and artistic activity with al fresco relaxation.
-Tea shops, handicraft stories and restaurants are set within perfectly square and rectangular houses, side-by-side in a neat row opposite the dominant golden stoned Château Amboise Royal.
+Amboise is the most interesting of all the towns in the Loire Valley, combining its history for political, economic and artistic activity with al fresco relaxation.
+Tea shops, handicraft stores and restaurants are set within perfectly square and rectangular houses, side-by-side in a neat row opposite the dominant golden stoned Château Amboise Royal.

 Da Vinci (whose last residence, Château du Clos Lucé, is only metres away) stayed at Amboise Château Royal as a guest of King Francois 1st (seen as a “Prince of the Arts”) – a great ‘French Renaissance King’ one who reigned at a time that is seen to mark the start of our modern era.
 The Chateau once had a secret underground passageway that linked to Château du Clos Lucé so that the king could visit him in privacy, except your best view today as a visitor is from the terraces, whose panoramic views of Amboise stretch far and wide, showcasing rooftops and church spires and large cavalier towers.